-- The Authority's net assets increased by \$4.4 million as a result of vehicle registration fees received from Hidalgo County to fund the long-term transportation projects in Hidalgo County. - Grant funds from local cities to be used for administrative expenses were \$50,000 for the year.
-This represented a 48% decrease in local contribution grants from the previous year. - Capital assets were \$-0- and \$9.6 million as of December 31, 2007 and 2008, respectively.
-All capital costs pertain to construction in progress relating to advance planning, schematic design, environmental clearance, and financial planning. - Long-term liabilities increased from \$200,000 in 2007 to \$7.9 million in 2008.
-This increase was the result of borrowing \$7.7 million against a line of credit with First National Bank of Edinburg.
+- The Authority's net assets increased by \$4.7 million as a result of vehicle registration fees received from Hidalgo County to fund the long-term transportation projects in Hidalgo County. - Capital assets were \$17.2 million and 22.6 million as of December 31, 2009 and 2010, respectively.
+All capital costs pertain to construction in progress relating to advance planning, schematic design, environmental clearance, and financial planning. - Long-term liabilities increased from \$9.8 million in 2009 to \$14.8 million in 2010.
+This variance was the result of borrowing an additional \$5.3 million against a line of credit with First National Bank of Edinburg and the starting of the repayment of principal during 2010.
 The funds from the line of credit are restricted to use on capital projects.